|"With every mistake we must surely be learning." [George Harrison]|

 - Only in very exceptional cases ("A+" level of participation throughout the semester), I may enter a higher final grade of 97-100.

 - 95 percent or less: Your final Attendance & Participation grade will be the same as your "A&P Tally" grade.

 - "A&P Tally" of 96 percent or more ==> 96 percent for the final Attendance & Participation grade (i.e. an "A")

-Our class sessions will be auto-recorded and made available to other students in this course.
+IF we meet via Zoom at some point, these class sessions will be auto-recorded and made available to other students in this course.
 As part of your participation in this course, you may be recorded.
-If you do not wish to be recorded, please contact Hartmut during the first week of class (or as soon as you enroll in the course, if you enroll after the first week of classes) to discuss alternative arrangements.
+If you do not wish to be recorded, please contact Hartmut promptly to discuss alternative arrangements.

 Students are prohibited from recording/distributing any class activity without written permission from the instructor, except as necessary as part of approved accommodations for students with disabilities.
 Any approved recordings may only be used for the student’s own private use.

 Each of you is responsible for two group presentations, each no longer than 20 minutes (no longer than 15 minutes for groups of two).
 Grades for the presentations will be based primarily (40% each) on their content and comprehensibility, and also on the accuracy of your German (20%).

 Presentations should be in German, and should be done using e.g. PowerPoint or Google Slides [==> Important phrases: "Nächste Folie" = "next slide"; "noch nicht" = "not yet"; "Zurück!" = "back!"].
 You should focus your efforts on making what you say comprehensible to the other students in the class.
 In particular, this includes: